RagnarB83/ash-documentation/docs/QM-MM-boundary_tutorial.rst

 If we use the *unusualboundary=True*  keyword to override the ASH-exit, ASH will continue and it will automatically determine linkatoms to terminate the boundary to make 4 Fe-S-L(H) junctions.
 The linkatom (L) would be a H-atom added automatically by ASH but only when the QM-calculation is being performed.
 The QM-code would thus see coordinate for an Fe(SH)4 complex.
-If the QM-code is ORCA the ORCA inputfile will look something like this:
+If the QM-code is ORCA the ORCA inputfile created by ASH will look something like this:

 .. code-block:: text